section-engineering-education/engineering-education/content/articles/setting-up-a-private-dns-server-with-raspberry-pi/index.md

 2. Check the response time taken by the query.

-3. Run the command again.
+3. Rerun the command.

-Because the address is stored in cache, time taken to querry is shorter.
+Because the address is stored in the cache, the time taken to query is shorter.

 ![ DNS Testing ](/engineering-education/setting-up-a-private-dns-server-with-raspberry-pi/responsetime2.png)

 #### Step 5: Set the DNS Server on your device

-1. Find out the IP address of the raspberry PI by using the ifconfig command.
+1. Find out the IP address of the raspberry PI by using the `ifconfig` command.

 ![ IFCONFIG ](/engineering-education/setting-up-a-private-dns-server-with-raspberry-pi/ipaddress.png)